 Competitive payment schemes are inherently riskier than piece-rate payment schemes because the variance in returns is greater.
 With piece-rate payment schemes, individuals are guaranteed a certain amount for every unit they produce.
 Moreover, there typically exists uncertainty in competitions since one’s relative performance is unknown (Niederle and Vesterlund 2011).
 Indeed, some of the gender gap in competitiveness is explained by men and women’s differing risk attitudes (Niederle and Vesterlund 2011).
 In fact, some recent work suggests that nearly 30% of the gender gap in competitive choices can be explained by risk attitude (Gillen, Snowberg, and Yariv 2019; Veldhuizen 2017).

-In the current set of studies, we examine whether and how preparation may influence willingness to compete.
-Preparation or training on a task may increase one’s confidence (Gist and Mitchell 1992; Schunk 1981, 1982; Usher and Pajares 2008), since people usually are able to observe an improvement in their performance over time.
+Preparation or training on a task may increase one’s confidence (Gist and Mitchell 1992; Schunk 1981, 1982; Usher and Pajares 2008), and decrease risk (CITE), since people usually are able to observe an improvement in their performance over time.
+Thus, in the current set of studies, we examine whether and how preparation may influence willingness to compete.
 Lent et al. (1996) found that college students listed past accomplishments as the most influential factor in determining their confidence.
 Moreover, research directly comparing the effects of mastery experiences (via preparation), vicarious experiences (e.g., watching others perform a task), and a control treatment without any intervention on confidence, found that mastery increased confidence significantly more than vicarious experiences and the control treatment (Bandura, Adams, and Beyer 1977).
 Other research suggests that men and women’s confidence is similar in domains in which they have expertise, but the confidence gap emerges when it is assessed in less knowledgeable domains (Sarsons2016?).
 This suggests that gaining expertise, perhaps through practicing, may selectively boost women’s confidence.
 (Roll2011?) found that practicing mathematics problems, using an intelligent tutoring system, significantly decreases under-confidence but has no effect on rates of over-confidence.
 This too suggests that practicing may preferentially benefit women who are more likely than men to be underconfident.
 That said, if practicing only helps with under-confidence, when most people, including women, are overconfident, then its application may be limited.

 Preparation, and the feelings of preparedness or self-efficacy that follow, may also decrease the perceived riskiness of competitions.
 With increased self-efficacy, individuals may believe they can reduce risk or overcome adversity.
 Surprisingly little work has explored how preparation impacts men’s and women’s risk attitudes.
 However, some experimental work suggests that manipulating perceived competence on a task by giving participants positive feedback about their performance on a task can lead to significantly more risk-taking behavior (Krueger1994?).
 The researchers were able to rule out the role of mood in driving the results by giving some participants positive feedback on one task and negative feedback on another.
 For these participants, risk-taking increased in the positive feedback condition and decreased in the negative feedback condition.
 Interestingly, (Gysler2002?) find that knowledge – in this case, understanding of financial markets – and confidence in that knowledge, negatively correlate with women’s risk aversion, but positively correlate with men’s risk aversion.
 This suggests that preparation may disproportionately increase risk-taking in women.
 Finally, there is evidence that risk attitudes play a greater role in predicting decisions to compete when individuals are competing against other individuals, rather than themselves (i.e., their own past performance), possibly because there is more uncertainty in estimating an opponent’s ability versus one’s own ability (Apicella, Demiral, and Mollerstrom 2017).